rebeccagettys/NitrogenaseFinder/README.md

 *Getting Started and Usage:

 Download this program's lastest version from GitHub and install Pygame (and Python 2.7 if you don't already have it!).
 If you would like to run it using the default nitrogenase sequence and metagenome, simply run nitrogenase_finder.py, followed by visualization.py.
-If you would like to change.
+If you would like to run this program on metagenomes other than those provided by Jean Huang, edit the load_metagenome function in load.py to point to the appropriate file.
+If you would like to run this program to look for genes other than nitrogenase, edit the load_nitrogenase function in load.py to point to a file that contains the proper gene sequence.
+Please note that if the formatting or file structure on either your metagenome or on your nitrogenase is different than what we have, you will need to either change the code to match your data's formatting or change your formatting to match ours.

 Requirements:
 This program runs on python 2.7.
 It uses the sys and pickle modules, which are built into Python 2.
 Additionally, it uses PyGame for the visualization component (http://pygame.org/hifi.html), and which you will need to have installed